ppxinyi/Bioinf576-DE_Gene_Analysis/Design/WBS.md

   - Optimize performance and fix bugs.
 - **9.2 Launch & User Feedback Collection**
   - Release the tool and gather feedback for improvements.
+  - Create the demo and toturial for package